Regularity of the Schramm-Loewner evolution: Up-to-constant variation and modulus of continuity

 A key input to the proofs is the following precise estimate for the lower tail of the Minkowski content of SLE segments: \eqb \bbP(\Cont(\eta[0,\tau_r]) < t) \approx \exp\left(-c\, r^{d/(d-1)} t^{-1/(d-1)} \right), \eqe where $\Cont$ denotes Minkowski content of dimension $d$ (with $d$ as \eqref{eq:d}), $\tau_r=\inf\{t\geq 0\,:\, |\eta(t)|=r \}$ denotes the hitting time of radius $r$, we write $\eta[0,\tau_r]$ instead of $\eta([0,\tau_r])$ to simplify notation, and we use $\approx$ to indicate that the left side of \eqref{eq:mink-tail} is bounded above and below by the right side of \eqref{eq:mink-tail} for different choices of $c$.
 Furthermore, building on the domain Markov property of SLE we prove ``conditional'' variants of \eqref{eq:mink-tail} where we condition on part of the past curve.
 The conditional variant of the upper bound holds for all possible realizations of the past curve segment while the conditional variant of the lower bound requires that the tip of the past curve is sufficiently nice.
 See \cref{pr:diam_tail_upper,pr:cont_tail_lower,pr:area_tail_lower} for precise statements, and see \cref{eq:cont_utail_cond,pr:cont_ltail_cond,pr:area_ltail_cond} for conditional variants.
 Note that since we parametrise $\eta$ by its Minkowski content, \eqref{eq:mink-tail} can be equivalently formulated as

-We establish the upper bounds in \cref{thm:main_lil,thm:main_moc,thm:main_var} for general stochastic processes whose increments satisfy a suitable moment condition \eqref{eq:Xinc}.
-Several related results are available in the existing literature, see e.g.\ \cite[Appendix A]{fv-rp-book} and \cite{Bed07}.
-We review and generalise them in \cref{sec:variation-upper-general}.
+The upper bounds in \cref{thm:main_lil,thm:main_moc,thm:main_var} hold for arbitrary stochastic processes whose increments satisfy a suitable moment condition.
+Several related results are available in the existing literature.
+More precisely, fairly general results have been worked out for the modulus of continuity (see e.g.\ \cite{Bed07}), while less has been done for the variation regularity, but one instance is \cite[Appendix A]{fv-rp-book}.
+In \cref{sec:variation-upper-general} we review these results and generalise \cite[Appendix A]{fv-rp-book}.
+We prove that a general stochastic process satisfying the condition \eqref{eq:Xinc} attains a certain variation regularity.
 We then prove that the SLE variants \ref{it:non-spfill} and \ref{it:spfill} do satisfy the required condition.
-In the latter step we use only the self-similarity of the SLE along with a Markov-type property satisfied by the increments, namely a conditional variant of the upper bound in \eqref{eq:mink-tail}.
+In the latter step we use only the scaling property of the SLE along with a Markov-type property satisfied by the increments, namely a conditional variant of the upper bound in \eqref{eq:mink-tail}.